rmrk-team/evm/docs/RMRK/extension/soulbound/IRMRKSoulbound.md

 function isSoulbound(uint256 tokenId) external view returns (bool)
 ```

-Used to check wether the given token is soulbound or not.
+Used to check whether the given token is soulbound or not.